Jerome-Maurin/vmdb2-wrapper/README.md

 ## Setting up the environment

-On a freshly installed minimalist Debian, use this command to install needed packages:
+On a freshly installed minimalist Debian (with sudo installed), use this command to install needed packages:

-    apt install vmdb2 curl ansible python3-distutils qemu-user-static binfmt-support
+    sudo apt install vmdb2 curl ansible python3-distutils qemu-user-static binfmt-support

 The purpose behind each of those packages is explained in the [**Needed packages**](#needed-packages) section.